hdinkel/linuxcommandline/linux_beginner/introduction.rst

 **Useful options**:

--n num  Print num lines (default is 10)
+-n NUM  Print NUM lines (default is 10)
 -f      "Follow" a file (print new lines as they are written to the file)

 .. _less: